vancehenricks/snake-multiplayer-game/README.md

 # snake-multiplayer-game
-Demo snekpvp.lol
+* snake multiplayer game using nodejs, websockets and html canvas
-snake multiplayer game using nodejs, websockets and html canvas
+* Play at snekpvp.lol